jleo3/overview.ga/01_info_session/slides/slides.md

   Community
   - Ruby is a beautiful language with the most active, supportive community, likely in history
   - MINASWAN - Matz, creator of Ruby
+  - Matz is a really nice guy - gets involved, tries to grow his language
-  - Dave Thomas makes Ruby popular in the US
+  - Dave Thomas, Chad Fowler bring Ruby to US, make it more popular
+  - Sandi Metz, James Edward Gray who carry the torch
+  - This class is one way that I fit in
   - Where do you fit in?
   - Only you can answer;
-  - This is exciting, cutting edge, future of application development
+  - I'll say this: We're talking about something exciting, cutting edge, and the present and future of application development
   - If you want to be a part of it, I can help
 </aside>